shapeshed/shapeshed.com/content/posts/yql_supporting_microformats.md

-{
-  "title": "YQL supporting microformats",
-  "date": "2009-01-15T00:00:00+00:00",
++++
+date = "2009-01-15T00:00:00+00:00"
-  "description": "If you missed the post on the Yahoo Developer Network blog, YQL now supports microformats.
-This is a great addition to the YQL.", "tags": [
+description = "If you missed the post on the Yahoo Developer Network blog, YQL now supports microformats.
+This is a great addition to the YQL." tags = ["Yahoo"] title = "YQL supporting microformats"

-    "Yahoo"
-  ]
-}
++++

 ## Yahoo Query Language